 Straight away, you will notice how clean the screen is.
 It’s high resolution and crystal clear with it being touch screen as well.
 Allows you to bounce between screens making it very easy to navigate.

-One of the cool features is the screen where you get an overview of the hole.
+One of the cool features of this golf watch is the screen where you get an overview of the hole.
 You can touch and move different areas on the course to find out exact distances as well as seeing what obstacles lie ahead of you on the hole.
 The green view also lets you see how the green slopes when you are hitting your approach shot which is another valuable feature.

 Even if you are not a gadget person, you will find it easy to use and set up with.
 It’s perfect if you are looking for an alternative high-end option to the S60 without having to pay as much.